-A fan favorite, this is my grandmother's recipe adapted to be gluten-free and vegan!
+A family favorite, this is my grandmother's recipe adapted to be gluten-free and vegan!
 The cookie itself is not too sweet, has a slight nutty flavor and a texture somewhere between chewy and crunchy.
-Dipped in chocolate, it is melt in your mouth yummy!
+Dipped in chocolate and sprinkled with walnuts, it is melt in your mouth yummy!

 Chocolate Dipped Walnut Acorn Cookies